streetwriters/notesnook/README.md

 ### Contributing guidelines

-If you are interested in contributing to Notesnook, I highly recommend checking out the [contributing guidelines](/CONTRIBUTING.md).
-You'll find all the relevant information such as [style guideline](/CONTRIBUTING.md#style-guidelines), [how to make a PR](/CONTRIBUTING.md#opening--submitting-a-pull-request), [how to commit](/CONTRIBUTING.md#commit-guidelines) etc., there.
+If you are interested in contributing to Notesnook, we highly recommend that you read the [contributing guidelines](/CONTRIBUTING.md).
+You'll find all the relevant information there, such as the [style guidelines](/CONTRIBUTING.md#style-guidelines), [how to make a PR](/CONTRIBUTING.md#opening--submitting-a-pull-request), [how to commit](/CONTRIBUTING.md#commit-guidelines) etc.

 ### Support & help